 In the morning, I’m rushed because I’m wound up and trying to get out the door, and in the evenings I’m rushed to get into bed and unwind.

 Realizing this makes me think that there are two things to try:

-- Try to eliminate rushing – I’m sure if I spoke to the staff at the dentist, they’d tell me just to add some more time to my brushing, and that two brushes would be fine.
+- Try to eliminate rushing.
+I’m guessing that my dentist would probably say two brushes is fine.
+Maybe they’d recommend adding more time per brush?
 This is great, but I’m 40 years old and have been establishing myself and my routines for many years.
 Simply adding a minute or two to each brush sounds easy, but is it plausible to simply say that I’m going to stop rushing just because I know I shouldn’t?
 Sounds too good to be true!

 It seems worth a try, anyways, to add a brush.
 Of course, you could use my first argument against me in that I’ve established a routine of not brushing during the day for pretty much my whole life, so adding a brush could prove just as, if not more, difficult than adding extra time to my current brushes.

 I guess there’s only one way to find out!